-3. Above-ground construction works shall not commence until samples and specifications of all materials to be used in the external elevations and hard landscaping around the buildings as detailed on the approved drawings have been submitted to and approved in writing by the City Council as local planning authority.
-Thereafter the development shall be carried out in accordance with those details.
+3. Above-ground construction works shall not commence until samples and specifications of all materials to be used in the external elevations and hard

 Reason - To ensure that the appearance of the development is acceptable to the City Council as local planning authority in the interests of the visual amenity of the area within which the site is located, as specified in policies SP1 and DM1 of the Core Strategy.